Tvärbanan: History

 During the latter part of the 1980s, interest in tramway transportation grew in the Stockholm area, with various proposals emerging from both public and private sectors.
 One notable group, dubbed the "Tvärspårvägsgruppen" (Cross-tramway Group), comprising Asea, Skanska, VBB, and the transport consultancy firm Transek, along with PKbanken and Skandinaviska Enskilda Banken, presented conceptual studies for tramway networks in Stockholm's northern and southern suburban regions.
 The proposed northern cross-tramway would run from Vällingby to Mörby via Hässelby, Barkarby, Akalla, and Häggvik, while the southern cross-tramway would connect Skärholmen and Skarpnäck via Huddinge and Farsta.
 Additionally, the "Hästskolinjen" (Horseshoe Line) was suggested in the Semi-central Belt, linking Hammarby Sjöstad to Ropsten, passing through Liljeholmen, Alvik, and Karolinska Hospital.

 Stockholm County Council conducted a tramway investigation, prioritising the "Horseshoe Line" as the most economically viable route.
 However, during the planning phase, negotiations for the "Dennis package" an agreement for investments in rail and road infrastructure in Stockholm County, occurred simultaneously with regional infrastructure planning.
 The agreement reached in September 1992 only included the Horseshoe Line, now referred to as the "Snabbspårvägen" (Express Tramway).
 Consequently, it was incorporated into the regional plan of 1991, with land reserved in the Stockholm comprehensive plan for the line.

 Construction of Tvärbanan (the Cross Tramway) began in 1996, with the segment between Gullmarsplan and Liljeholmen opening for traffic in January 2000, followed by an extension to Alvik later that year.
 This extension marked the first new North-South connection across lake Mälaren or the Baltic Sea in Stockholm in approximately 40 years.
 Another extension from Gullmarsplan to Sickla Udde in Hammarby Sjöstad opened in August 2002, facilitating efficient interchange with suburban trains from the south upon the opening of the Årstaberg station in January 2006.

 The initial funding covered the Alvik-Gullmarsplan section, but financing for subsequent segments was anticipated to be resolved by 1996.
 However, no funding solution materialised, and the agreement dissolved in February 1997.
-Despite this setback, construction progressed, and in 2009, the expansion of Tvärbanan's Solna Branch commenced.
-This new section from Alvik to Solna Centrum opened in 2013, with the final stretch to Solna Station completed in August 2014.
+Despite this setback, construction progressed, and in 2009, the expansion of Tvärbanan's Solna branch commenced.
+This new section from Alvik to Solna centrum opened in 2013, with the final stretch to Solna railway station completed in August 2014.

 Critics highlighted the high costs and technical standards of the Alvik-Solna section, which exceeded initial estimates.
 Nevertheless, Tvärbanan's positive impact on commuting, especially in areas like Hammarby Sjöstad and Årstadal, led to increased frequency being required, improving from a 10-minute to a 7.5-minute service during peak hours.

 From 2013 to 2017, Tvärbanan operated as two separate lines, both designated as Line 22, with interchange available at Alvik.
 However the original signalling system was replaced between Sickla Udde and Alvik in 2017, with entire line reopening in August 2017 for through-traffic at Alvik.
 The first section Kista branch, connecting Norra Ulvsunda to Bromma Airport, commenced operations in May 2021 as Line 31, with a further extension to Kista and Helenelund currently under construction.